Our UK Tiling Forum welcomes you here!

 BAL Tiling Trowel

 Even started to sell Benson Industries tiling trowels which were first sold under the BAL brand but then under the PITT brand.
-I think Paul Riley, the guy I setup PITT with ended up needing to stop supplying them at some point because of it.
+I think a guy named Paul or Phil, or something, setup PITT with ended up needing to stop supplying them at some point because of it.

 It’s sad, but the Benson Industries company who manufactured the tiling trowels dissolved in 2016.
 So as the BAL Tiling Trowels still appear to be exactly the same with the handle being held to the steel using two prongs and not just one